mablab/sftrack/cran-comments.md

 ## R CMD check results

-There were no ERRORs or WARNINGs.
+There were no ERRORs or WARNINGs, or NOTEs.

 There was one NOTE (win-builder):